 You might have noticed that some tags behave a little differently in a layout than others.
 Some tags make content stack, while others let content sit next to each other.
 What’s that about?

 This is an important distinction:

-Some other inline tags you might see in the wild:
+Most elements are block elements.
+Some common inline tags you might see in the wild:

 <em>is used to denote that you’d like to emphasize some text.